 Why Should I Do It?

-Just like cleansing, moisturizing, and protecting your skin are important steps in your routine, exfoliation plays a key role as well.
-Microdermabrasion falls under the physical exfoliation umbrella because it uses devices to remove dead skin cells to improve tone, diminish pore size, and minimize fine lines—to name a few benefits.
-However, microdermabrasion can’t solve skin marks and damage like birthmarks, burns, or moles.
+Just like cleansing and moisturizing are important steps in your routine, exfoliation plays a key role as well.
+Microdermabrasion is considered a physical exfoliation because it uses a device to remove dead skin cells, improving tone, reducing congestion, and minimizing fine lines.
+However, microdermabrasion can’t solve skin marks and damage like birthmarks, freckles, or moles.

 What Should I Expect?